-The most basic type of planner is the daily planner.
+The most basic type of planner is a daily planner.
 This is the kind people go for the most because you only need one planner for everything.
 They are often thicker since you are putting more into the planner.
 You can have sections for different areas of your life, often with room for adding more pages as needed.
 It is an ideal format for a beginner to try when choosing a planner.

 Bullet Journal Planners

-Some planners are built into a bullet journal, so that you have the option to use both in one binder or book form.
+Some planners are built into a bullet journal so that you have the option to use both in one binder or book form.
 These are great because they tend to include more pages with a thicker binding, but also plenty of blank pages to use for whatever you want.

 Customizable Binder Planners